lilianacodes/countdown-to-new-year-2021/README.md

-# New Year 2030 Countdown
+# Countdown to New Year 2030
-New Year 2030 Countdown using Vanilla JS
+Countdown to New Year 2030 using Vanilla JS
+Responsive design